3/7/2019

 Scott Muskin

 Hey, Richard.
 Thanks for taking my questions.
 So I just want to go back to e-commerce.
-I know you touched on it in the quarter that it was a little helpful to margins, but you're putting a lot of money into it, it sounds like.
-It's a two-day, one-day grocery.
-I was wondering if you could walk us forward on e-commerce and what you think it's going to do to margins as you go forward?
+I know you touched on it in the quarter that it was a little helpful, the margins.
+But you're putting a lot of money into it, it sounds like, the two-day, one-day grocery.
+I was wondering if you could walk us forward on e-commerce and where you think it's going to do the margins as you go forward.

 speaker